Courses

 This course has three interrelated aims.
 First, it will introduce students to the foundational questions of the philosophy of social science.
 How do social scientists and theorists interpret and explain the world around them?
 How are models and concepts created and applied?
 What does it mean to argue that one event causes another one?
 Second, the class will familiarize students with the range of theoretical and historical methods that could be used in a senior thesis.
 What are the established and cutting-edge paradigms of social-science research?
 Where do these disciplines converge and diverge?
 What topics and questions are best suited to each method?
 Third, the course will prepare juniors and first-semester seniors to undertake thesis research.
 Through a range of exercises and activities, students will shape their interests into precise questions and feasible projects.
 In deciding which approach might be the most apt for their theses, they will confront the stakes—practical, philosophical, and political—of methodological choices.

-Note: This course will be lotteried.
+Note: This course will be lotteried and is capped at 12 students.

-Junior Tutorials - Fall 2023
+Junior Tutorials - Fall 2024

 Note: Admission is based on student preferences and a lottery system.
 Undergraduate non-concentrators may enroll in these tutorials if space is available.